musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 This is where DevOps, Machine Learning Operations (MLOps), and Platform Engineering come into play, providing the framework to bring these models into production and ensure they generate a measurable Return on Investment (ROI)

-In my latest blog post, I walk you through a hands-on implementation of DevOps, Data Engineering, and Platform Engineering to optimize MLOps.
+In this blog post, I walk you through a hands-on implementation of DevOps, Data Engineering, and Platform Engineering to optimize MLOps.
 I’ll guide you step-by-step on how to design, deploy, and automate a secure and scalable end-to-end MLOps pipeline using Azure Machine Learning (Azure ML), Azure Kubernetes Service (AKS), Terraform, and Argo Workflows to address the critical AI/ML challenges organizations encounter

 ![image](https://github.com/user-attachments/assets/c2c624ed-cb22-48d5-bc38-f8c6487b0f38)